apiko-dev/amazon-ivs-react-native-broadcast/docs/api-documentation.md

 #### `configurationPreset`

-📌 Video preset configuration for broadcast session.
+Video preset configuration for broadcast session.
+Can be overridden by providing [`videoConfig`](./api-documentation.md#videoconfig) prop.

 | Type | Required | Platform |
 | :---: | :---: | :---: |
 | [`ConfigurationPreset`](./types.md#configurationpreset) | No | iOS, Android |

-⚠️ _Changing property after providing it to `IVSBroadcastCameraView` component will not have any effect._
+⚠️ _Changing property after providing it to `IVSBroadcastCameraView` component will not have any effect.
+A copy of the configuration is made and kept internally._
-⚠️ _Properties of preset configuration can be overridden by providing [`videoConfig`](./api-documentation.md#videoconfig) prop._

 #### `videoConfig`

-📌 A configuration object describing the desired format of the final output Video stream.
+A configuration object describing the desired format of the final output Video stream.

 ⚠️ _Changing any properties on this object after providing it to `IVSBroadcastCameraView` component will not have any effect.
 A copy of the configuration is made and kept internally._